geraldarzy/tracks/README.md

     google_client_secret: #paste you client secret here
 ```
 Now you can close the file and your credentials should save inside.
 To check, you can run `rails credentials:show` to peek inside of the credentials.yml file.

+<br><br>
+<strong>Getting Rid of the Fake Data<a name="deletefakedata"></a></strong> <br>
+To remove the fake seed data and keep the data regarding each track and station.
+- Delete the 'seeds.rb' file located in the 'db' directory
+- Rename the file '_seeds.rb' to 'seeds.rb'
+- run `rails db:reset` to clear the database of data and re-seed the file with the new seed file that we just renamed.